Code of Business Conduct

 VIAVI is committed to complying with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, as well as the applicable requirements of Section 1502 of the Dodd-Frank Act, which aims to prevent the use of minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo (DRC) or in adjoining countries (conflict minerals).

 VIAVI suppliers are required to commit to conducting due diligence on the origin and chain of custody of minerals in accordance with OECD Guidance to ensure that smelters and refiners in their supply chain sourcing minerals from conflict-affected and high-risk areas are either compliant with the CFSI Conflict-Free Smelter Program assessment protocols or are actively working towards becoming compliant.
 Click here to view our latest Form SD Report and annual Conflict Minerals Report.
 Click here to view our latest Form SD Report and annual Conflict Minerals Report.

-For more information on Viavi’s conflict minerals program, contact: email@example.com.
+For more information on the VIAVI conflict minerals program, contact: firstname.lastname@example.org.

 Slavery and Human Trafficking Statement